Twisters (film): Box office

 Twisters grossed $267.8 million in the United States and Canada, and $104.5 million in other territories, for a worldwide total of $372.3 million.

 In the United States and Canada, Twisters was projected to gross $40–55 million from 4,151 theaters in its opening weekend.
 After it made $32.1 million on its first day, including an estimated $10.7 million from Wednesday and Thursday previews, projections were raised to $75 million.
 It went on to debut to $81.3 million, the best-ever opening weekend for a natural disaster film, surpassing The Day After Tomorrow (2004).
 At the time, the film had the third-highest opening weekend of 2024, behind Inside Out 2 ($154.2 million) and Dune: Part Two ($82.5 million).
 Of that opening, $2.1 million came from 4DX screenings, a record for the format, surpassing The Super Mario Bros.
 Movie (2023); this record was surpassed the following week by Deadpool & Wolverine.
+Twisters ended its box office run as the eighth highest-grossing film of 2024 in the U.S. and Canada.

 Because of its success in the format, Twisters returned to 4DX theaters alongside the original film from August 30 to September 5.
 The film earned $35 million and $22.8 million in its second and third weekends, respectively, both times behind Deadpool & Wolverine.
 During its seventh weekend, as the film was released on PVOD, the film ranked number three at the box office behind the latter film and Alien: Romulus, experiencing a 27% box office increase from the previous week.
 The film's domestic performance was credited to Universal's marketing, which sold the movie on Powell's star power and the option to see the film on 4DX; of its total earnings, only around 28% came from international markets (for reference, the original Twister earned half of its box office internationally).

+In the United Kingdom, the film opened in second place behind Despicable Me 4, making £4.1 million.